canonical/netbox-k8s-operator/docs/how-to/upgrade.md

 # How to upgrade

-**Important**: Before upgrading, make sure to back up your PostgreSQL database.
+**Important:** Before upgrading, make sure to back up your PostgreSQL database.

 NetBox supports direct upgrades to any newer release with one exception: major version upgrades.
 You must be on the latest minor release of your current version before upgrading to the next major version.